 Bad news is not your friend here.
 When there’s bad news (or even just rumours) about a company, the company’s share price will fall in the market because a lot of people will want to get rid of their shares.
 Most of the time, it will recover once buyers and sellers have forgotten about the bad news.

 This can happen for all the companies in a market at the same time too.
-For example, when there is a political event that makes investors feel unsafe about leaving their money in the country, those investors will all try to sell their shares at the same time.
+For example, when there is a political event or a global pandemic á la COVID-19, that makes investors feel unsafe about leaving their money in the stock market.
+Those investors will all try to sell their shares at the same time.
 There will be more shares in the market than willing buyers, so buyers can shop around to find shares as cheaply as possible.
 As a result share prices go down.
 It’s a sale!

 When the rand/dollar exchange rate changes, the share prices of some companies are affected too.
-If a company earns dollars but converts them to rand, the company will make more profit when people pay more rand for a dollar.
+If a company earns dollars but converts them to rand, the company will make more profit when people pay more rands for a dollar.
 When people pay less for a dollar, the company will make less money.
 This can affect the share price of a locally-listed company that operates overseas.
+If you hold locally-listed offshore ETFs like the Ashburton 1200 or the Satrix World, your portfolio might very well be in the green because of the currency movement.
+Even though the underlying indices have lost money, a dollar buys more rands than before, boosting the performance of your portfolio.

 What do I do?